son-ha-264/Logistic-Regression-with-Titanic-Dataset/README.md

-# Logistic Regression with Titanic Dataset
+# Logistic Regression with Titanic Dataset using R

 The aim of this notebook is to use every trick that I know about Logistic Regression, from data preprocessing to feature selection and so on, to achieve performance that is comparable to other more powerful algorithms such as Random Forest.
 Through this I want to prove that there are a lot more to analysing a dataset than just using the most powerful algorithms out there.